abrighton/socket-stream/README.md

 If segmentCount is greater than 660, it fails on my MacOS Sierra (virtual machine), but passes on Linux (PopOS 21.04).

-I modified the system limits:
+I modified the system limits: (See launchctl command and https://support.apple.com/en-us/HT202528)

 >  launchctl limit
 cpu         unlimited      unlimited